 After the arraignment comes the pre-trial conference.
 At the pre-trial conference, you as the defendant, your attorney, and a prosecutor discuss the case.

 This is the stage where most “plea bargains” are entered.
-In the event of a plea bargain, the you enter a plea of “guilty” in exchange for a reduction of the charges and/or punishment.
+In the event of a plea bargain, you enter a plea of “guilty” in exchange for a reduction of the charges and/or punishment.

 If the parties are unable to come to an agreement then the case will be put on the “trial list,” and will be tried on the next available date.

 Just because you don’t agree to a deal at the pre-trial conference doesn’t mean you can’t still work out a plea deal at a later date.
-Sometimes it can make sense to push back a plea to see what happens, or if other evidence or facts present themselves that can help you case.
+Sometimes it can make sense to push back a plea to see what happens, or if other evidence or facts present themselves that can help your case.